mulawastaken/ps-inventory-css/README.md

 # PS-INVENTORY CSS EDIT

-I did this to my server but I'm realising it cuz I'm working on a new one.
-Nothing special, I'm new at this so, if you like it, take it! :)
+I did this for my server but I'm realising it cuz I'm working on a new one.
+Nothing special, I'm kinda new at all of this so, if you like it, take it! :)

 # Previews